RedHate/Unbricking-inMusic-Products/README.md

 fastboot reboot
 ````

-## list of partitions by disk and by name
+## List of partitions by disk and by name

 ````
 mmcblk1p1 uboot-spl       //DO NOT TOUCH THIS (DO NOT FASTBOOT FLASH THIS OR YOU COULD WRECK IT!)